 Class A Member network service agreements - The Cooperative has agreements to provide network integration transmission service to deliver power to the all-requirements Class A distribution cooperative members.
-The Cooperative entered into separate agreements to provide network integration and point-to-point transmission services to the partial requirements Class A members.
-These agreements remain in effect so long as the associated wholesale power contract between AEPCO and the Class A member remains in effect, all of which terminate on December 31, 2035.
-In the opinion of management, the Cooperative will be able to provide service in accordance with these agreements (see Note 17).
+The Cooperative previously entered into separate agreements to provide network integration and point-to-point transmission services to the partial requirements Class A members.
+These agreements had a termination date of December 31, 2035.
+In 2023, the Cooperative and its Class A Members amended these agreements and extended the initial term to December 31, 2052, with the term automatically renewing for four successive additional 5-year renewal periods and a termination date on December 31, 2072, absent any non-renewals.
+In the opinion of management, the Cooperative will be able to provide service in accordance with these agreements.

-Class B and Class C Member power sales contracts - There are no Class B or C member contracts at December 31, 2020.
+Class B and Class C Member power sales contracts - There are no Class B or C member contracts at December 31, 2023.

-Class D Member service contracts - Class D membership requires the member to enter into a service contract for a minimum term of 2 years.
-The service contract with each Cooperative's Class D member is renewed annually until terminated by either party upon a six months written notice.
-At December 31, 2020, the Cooperative had five Class D members.
+Class D Member service contracts - Class D membership requires the Member to enter into a service contract for a minimum term of 2 years.
+The service contracts with each Cooperative's Class D members are renewed annually until terminated by either party upon a six months written notice.
+At December 31, 2023, the Cooperative had five Class D members.

-Nonmember power and services agreements - The Cooperative holds one nonmember power and service agreement.
+Non-member power and services agreements - The Cooperative holds one non-member power and service agreement.